insight-platform/Similari/README.md

 #### Python 3.8 Base Image

-A lot of Machine Learning, Data Science libraries are bound to Python 3.8.
-Here is how to build Similari with it.
+Python 3.8 is still a very frequently used.
+Here is how to build Similari with it:

 ```
 docker build -t similari_py -f docker/python_3.8/Dockerfile .